2540 Dole Street

 Fax: (808) 956-2291

 An engineering degree provides an excellent background for seeking solutions to many of the problems in the development and management of technology related to urban demands, the enhancement of our living environment, and the effective utilization of our nonrenewable resources.
 Engineering curricula include both general and theoretical course work designed to enable graduates to meet the challenges of a technology-oriented society.
 In addition to classic disciplines of engineering, students may also delve into the fundamentals of sustainability, nanotechnology, microscopic simulation, artificial intelligence, machine learning, and other state-of-the-art subjects.
 College curricula encourage the independent study of novel engineering processes, integrating entrepreneurship, and innovation.
 Particular emphasis is placed on problems related to sustainability, resilience, and the preservation and enhancement of the environment.

 Engineering has been a major program of study at this institution since its founding in 1907.
 UH Mānoa has granted close to 12,000 engineering degrees, and many of the professional engineers practicing in industry, consulting firms, and governmental agencies throughout the state are graduates of UH Mānoa.

-The undergraduate programs in civil, computer, electrical, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The undergraduate programs in civil, computer, construction, electrical, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 Degrees and Certificates

 Bachelor’s Degrees: BS in civil engineering, BS in computer engineering, BS in construction engineering, BS in electrical engineering, BS in engineering science, BS in mechanical engineering

 Master’s Degrees: MS in civil engineering, MS in electrical engineering, MS in mechanical engineering

 Doctoral Degrees: PhD in civil engineering, PhD in electrical engineering, PhD in mechanical engineering